drewhuang11/ubiquitous-octo-broccoli/proposal.md

-# X-Team 21 Project Proposal Expenditure Tracker
+# X-Team 21 Project Proposal Campus Navigator

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files